We provide a more comprehensive methodology for the conservation module, click here to view or download the Conservation Analytic Technical Guide.

 The water theme is based on impacts related to four aquatic subthemes: Watershed Integrity, Water Demand (Agricultural and Urban), Groundwater Recharge Potential, and Priority Resource Areas.

 Watershed Integrity Watershed integrity has been used by several agencies as an indicator of the “health” of water-related ecosystem processes, functions, and services.
 Natural land cover within the catchment supports water quality by decreasing the potential for non-point source pollution from runoff.
-Natural lands proximal to riparian areas are important for filtering out sediment, particles, nitrogen, phosphorous, and other pollutants.
+Natural lands proximal to riparian areas are important for filtering out sediment, nitrogen, phosphorous, and other pollutants.
 The natural land cover in riparian buffers supports natural flow, sediment, and water temperature regimes, and it maintains natural levels of nutrient and organic matter input to streams.
 (US EPA 2013)

 Terrestrial Habitat Conservation